About this Notice

 USA, Switzerland, Australia, India, Ukraine, Jersey, Canada, and the Philippines.
 We may update this list from time to time and any changes will be communicated to you via an update to this Privacy Notice.

 We will keep your information only for as long as necessary depending on the purpose for which it was provided.
-Details of retention periods for different aspects of your personal information are available in our retention policy which is available from the Data Protection Officer.
+Details of retention periods for different aspects of your personal information are available in our retention schedule which is available from our Data Protection Officer.

 When determining the relevant retention periods, we will take into account factors including: